 What is burnout?

 Burnout is a state of physical, mental and emotional exhaustion caused by overexertion and excessive and prolonged stress.
 Symptoms include frequent illness and lowered immunity, constant fatigue, loss of motivation and reduced performance.

-Burnout and depression share many similar symptoms, including but not limited to:
+Pre-burnout and depression share many similar symptoms, including but not limited to:

 - Increased cynicism and negative outlook